EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 ## Basics

-### How can I get access to the EGI.eu Federated Cloud?
+### How can I get access to the cloud compute service?

 There is a VO available for 6 months piloting activities that any researcher in Europe can join.
 Just place an order into the